-We are using a group sequential design that allows for early stopping of the study due to either overwhelming evidence of benefit (stopping for benefit) or it being pointless continuing (very low chance of achieving a statistically significant result, conditional on what has been observed up to the scheduled interim analysis, in what remains to be observed after the scheduled interim analysis).
 We have scheduled 4 interim analyses, which will consider the primary outcome of all causes mortality, and be equally spaced at approximately 25%, 50%, 75% and then 100% (no early stopping, this would be a final analysis at the maximum sample size).
-These interim analyses will be presented by the unblinded statistician at the Edinburgh Clinical Trials Unit (ECTU) to the independent Data Monitoring Committee (iDMC), who will include an independent statistician who is knowledgeable about group sequential designs.
+These interim analyses will be presented by the unblinded statistician at the Edinburgh Clinical Trials Unit (ECTU) to the independent Data Monitoring Committee (iDMC), who will include an independent statistician.
 The unblinded ECTU statistician would have no other role in the study while it was ongoing.
 The stopping rules are statistically non-binding (both for efficacy and futility).
 The iDMC may recommend early stopping of the study if the boundaries are crossed.
 They would make a recommendation to the independent Trial Steering Committee (TSC) who may or may not endorse that recommendation.
 Note also that the trial can stop at any time for safety, if there is an excess of mortality in the intervention group that is considered to generate avoidable harm - and this would be a decision not based on any statistical criterion and taken by the iDMC and endorsed by the TSC.